shayan4shayan/notifictionary/README.md

 android application for learning vocabulary

-* this app in in development mode.
+* this app is in development mode.

 # Main Features
 1. Online translate